titanclass/edfsm/edfsm-machine/README.md

 Taking this further, a machine's inputs can be conveniently sourced from a [streambed-logged](https://github.com/streambed/streambed-rs/tree/main/streambed-logged) log of events that have been persisted, and logged back there.
 These adaptations provides an [event-sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)-based Actor Model.

+This library assumes no_std and requires features such as `tokio` to make it useful.